veebch/palomino/README.md

 Track Viewer:
 - Pi Zero WH
-- E Paper Display (a waveshare 6" HD screen)
+- E Paper Display (a Waveshare 6" HD screen)

 The viewer in the YouTube video is running on one [of these](https://www.veeb.ch/store/p/tickerxl), which is a Raspberry Pi Zero WH and a High Definition E-Paper Display in a custom frame.